COVID-19 (Coronavirus) - USEFUL LINKS AND WHERE TO FIND (updated 09/01/21)

 Mental Health: A new 24/7 helpline offering immediate support for mental health difficulties during the coronavirus pandemic has been set up by the Norfolk and Suffolk Foundation Trust.
 The freephone service, called First Response, launched yesterday (Wednesday 15 April).
 It is available on 0808 196 3494.

-Early years childcare: If parents are a key worker or have a child that is classed as vulnerable and their usual early year’s childcare setting is not available, they can contact the Family Information Service for help to find alternate provision.
+Early Years Care: If parents are a key worker or have a child that is classed as vulnerable and their usual early year’s childcare setting is not available, they can contact the Family Information Service for help to find alternate provision.
 They can be contacted on 0345 60 800 33 or for more information go to: https://www.suffolk.gov.uk/children-families-and-learning/childcare-information-and-support-for-parents-and-providers/guidance-for-parents-and-carers/suffolk-family-information-service/

 Five Ways to Wellbeing: For advice on what we can do every day to make ourselves feel good while at home please visit; https://www.healthysuffolk.org.uk/projects/5-ways-to-wellbeing/advice-for-staying-well-at-home